Powerlearnproject/se-day1-assignment-Solayiwo/README.md

         - Waterfall: Emphasizes comprehensive documentation throughout each phase.
         - Agile: Focuses on working software over comprehensive documentation; documentation is often lighter and more flexible.

 Contrast
-    - Waterfall:
+- Waterfall
   - Large Infrastructure Projects: Projects like building critical infrastructure (e.g., an airport control system) where requirements must be clearly defined, and changes are difficult to implement              after the initial phases.
   - Military or Aerospace Projects: Where strict adherence to standards and documentation is required, and any deviation can lead to significant issues.
-    - Agile:
+- Agile
   - Mobile App Development: Where user preferences and market trends change rapidly, and continuous user feedback is critical to success.
   - E-Commerce Platforms: Where quick iterations and frequent updates are necessary to stay competitive and respond to user needs.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.